 - i.
 Audits will cover sections of this Infectious Disease Prevention Plan. - ii.
-The EHS Manager will be responsible for the development and issuance of the audits monthly - iii.
+The EHS Manager will be responsible for the development and issuance of the audits.
+Level 1 & 2 Bi-monthly, Level 3 & 4 Quarterly. - iii.
 Level 1 audits will cover employee observation of social distancing on the plant floor, breakroom, and in the offices.
 It will also include employee observations to ensure proper PPE is being worn. - iv.
 Level 2 audits will cover the facilities 3rd party cleaning service and the office/plant employees cleaning practices during their shift - v.
 Level 3 audits will evaluate the screening process, facility posting and communication practices - vi.
 Level 4 audit will cover the audit process and follow-up on corrective actions identified during any of the Level 1 thru Level 3 audits. - vii.
 Members of Management who will be responsible for performing these audits - a.
-Level 1 Operations Manager - b.
-Level 2 Operations Manager & VP of Operations - c.
+Level 1 Operations Manager, VP of Operations, EHS Manager - b.
+Level 2 Operations Manager, VP of Operations, EHS Manager - c.
 Level 3 EHS Manager - d.
 Level 4 Member of the EHS Leadership Team - viii.
 Audit templates can be found in Attachment B.